Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: A general definition of multiple testing methods

 \section{A general definition of multiple testing methods}

 We will first give a general definition of a multiple testing method that encompasses all methods controlling an expected loss.
-This general definition will define the scope of the generalized Closure Principle that we will present in Section \ref{sec: principle}.
+This general definition will define the scope of the generalized e-Closure Principle that we will present in Section \ref{sec: principle}.
 Our definition encompasses many well-known error rates, including FWER, FDR, and per-family error rate.
 Moreover, we will emphasize simultaneity in our general definition, introducing this notion for error rates for which simultaneous control was not yet known, such as FDR.

-We will use a set-centered notation for the theory we develop.
-Throughout the paper, we will denote all sets with capital letters (e.g., $R$), collections of sets in calligraphic (e.g., $\mathcal{R}$), and scalars in lower case (e.g., $r$).
+We use set-centered notation throughout the paper.
+We denote all sets by capital letters (e.g., $R$), collections of sets by calligraphic letters (e.g., $\mathcal{R}$), and scalars by lowercase letters (e.g., $r$).
 We use the shorthand $[i] \coloneqq \{1,2,\ldots, i\}$.
 The power set of $R$ is $2^R$.
-Random variables and random sets will be in boldface (e.g., $\mathbf{e}$, $\mathbf{R}$).
-Direct inequalities between random variables should always be understood to hold almost surely, i.e., for all events, unless stated otherwise.
-We denote $\max(a,b)$ as $a \vee b$.
+Random variables and random sets are shown in boldface (e.g., $\mathbf{e}$, $\mathbf{R}$).
+Direct inequalities between random variables should always be understood to hold almost surely, unless stated otherwise.
+We denote $\min(a,b)$ and $\max(a,b)$ as $a \wedge b$ and $a \vee b$, respectively.
+Further, any omitted proofs of results will be deferred to \Cref{sec: deferred proofs}.